zlatnivjetar/Projects/README.md

 # Projects
-Projects that showcase my knowledge and versatility as a developer
+Simple projects that showcase my versatility as a developer.